 Annual launch permits may be purchased at Washington State Parks Headquarters in Olympia, at region offices, online, and at parks when staff is available.

-Bowl and Pitcher campground has 16 standard campsites, 16 partial-hookup sites with electricity and water, one dump station, and two restrooms (both with showers).
+Bowl and Pitcher campground has 16 standard campsites, 16 partial-hookup sites, one dump station, and two restrooms (both with showers).
 Maximum site length is 45 feet (may have limited availability).
 Reservations can be made online or by calling (888) CAMPOUT or (888) 226-7688.
-For Bowl and Pitcher campsite maps, visit the reservation system.

 Equestrian campground has 21 equestrian campsites with corrals.
 Reservations can be made online or by calling (888) CAMPOUT or (888) 226-7688.

-Nine Mile Recreation Area has three tent sites and 21 full-hookup sites of varying lengths, four full-hookup sites, one dump station, a boat launch, one boat wash station, and a bathroom with showers.
+Nine Mile Recreation Area has three tent sites, two partial-hookup sites of varying lengths, four full-hookup sites, one dump station, a boat launch, one boat wash station, and a bathroom with showers.
 Reservations can be made online or by calling (888) CAMPOUT or (888) 226-7688.
-For Nine Mile Falls campsite maps, visit the reservation system.

 The Bowl and Pitcher campground has two group camp areas that accommodate 40 to 60 tent campers.
 Fees are based on the number of campers, with a minimum of 20.
 For more information, call the park at (509) 465-5064.
 Reservations can be made online or by calling (888) CAMPOUT or (888) 226-7688.

 Reservations & fees